Marriage, a new drama starring Nicola Walker and Sean Bean, is coming to BBC One on Sunday 14 August.

 Sean Bean plays Ian, the other half of the central couple.
 Bean, again, is a prolific actor, having appeared in films like The Martian and Lord of the Rings, and television series like Game of Thrones, Snowpiercer, and Time.

 Chantelle Alle plays Jessica, Ian and Emma’s daughter.
-Alle is best known for appearing in We Are Lady Parts, where she played band member Sahar, but she’s also recently starred in BBC Three musical drama Mood.
+Alle is best known for appearing in We Are Lady Parts, but she’s also recently starred in BBC Three musical drama Mood.

 They’re joined by James Bolam (New Tricks, The Likely Lads) as Gerry, Emma’s father, and Henry Lloyd-Hughes (The Inbetweeners, Ragdoll) as Jamie, Emma’s boss.